 Stopping distances explained

-Stopping distances define how fast it’s safe to travel.
+Stopping distances are part of what defines how fast it’s safe to travel.
 We reveal all about one of the Highway Code’s most famous rules

 What is a stopping distance?

-A stopping distance is how far your car takes to stop from a specific speed.
-There are different variables that affect it, and it’s not just the condition of the road surface.
-The condition of your car’s tyres and brakes, the weather and your attention are all factors in determining how soon your car will come to a halt.
+In essence, a stopping distance is how far a car takes to stop from a specific speed.
+There are various different variables that affect it, including the condition of your car’s tyres and brakes, the condition of the road surface, the prevailing weather conditions and your level of attention.
+All of these are significant factors in determining how soon your car will come to a halt.

-Stopping distances consist of the time travelled while reacting and the time travelled while braking.
-The Highway Code states that you’ll travel 21 metres at 70mph just thinking about braking, a distance that equates to the length of four Range Rovers.
-By the time you’ve come to a standstill, you’ll have travelled the length of a football pitch.
+Stopping distances consist of both the distance travelled during the time it takes to react, known as ‘thinking distance’, and the distance travelled while doing the braking itself, known as ‘braking distance’.
+According to the Highway Code, you’ll travel 21 metres at 70mph just thinking about braking, a distance that equates to the length of four Range Rovers.
+And, by the time you’ve managed to bring your car to a standstill, you’ll have travelled the length of a football pitch.

 With road rage and tailgating seen as increasingly prevalent on our roads, it’s worth remembering to keep a safe distance from the car in front.
 Note that your stopping distance doesn’t increase in a linear fashion as your speed goes up – it actually increases exponentially, as the table below highlights.